Jodestee/whatiscyber/README.md

 <li>

-**Phishing**: A method cyber criminals use to obtain sensitive information by disguising as trustworthy entities during communications.</li>
+**Phishing**: A method cyber criminals use to obtain sensitive information by disguising themselves as trustworthy entities during communications.</li>

 <li>